makiaato/TwitchTranslationChatBot/README.md

 2. After replacing the template-words, paste it in the URL-bar of your favourite browser.

-3. When you have entered your modified URL, you will land on a "Grant App Authorization" page from Twitch.
-You should be familiar with it, if you've ever used Twtich-Extensions or linked your Twitch-Account to other software.
-Just press "Authorize".
-Your browser will either show a blank page or an error page after that, because we set that in the Twitch-App-Settings at the beginning (remember the "http://localhost:3000").
+3. When you have entered your modified URL, you will land on a blank page or an error page after that, because we set that in the Twitch-App-Settings at the beginning (remember the "http://localhost:3000").

-4. You should be able to read your API-Response from the Twitch-API in the URL of your browser now.
+4. You should be able to read your API-Response from the Twitch-API in the URL of your browser now, while being on that error-page.
 It should look like the following example:
 ```
 http://localhost:3000/?code=THE_RELEVANT_AUTHORIZATION_CODE_IS_HERE&scope=chat%3Aread+chat%3Aedit&state=YOUR_RANDOM_VALUE_SHOULD_RETURN_TO_YOU_HERE
 ```